surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/Exercise-03B-ConfigurePolicyServerandClusterAdmissionPolicy.md

 ### 03B - 1) configure Policy server

-A Kubewarden `PolicyServer` is completely managed by the `kubewarden-controller` and multiple `PolicyServers` can be deployed in the same Kubernetes cluster.
+A Kubewarden `PolicyServer` is completely managed by the `kubewarden-controller`.
+Multiple `PolicyServers` can be deployed in the same Kubernetes cluster.

 The `PolicyServer` is the component which executes the Kubewarden policies when requests arrive and validates them.
 To deploy PolicyServer , on Rancher server UI click on left most corner near Rancher logo  -> Home -> rke2-cluster1 -> Kubectl icon . ![](images/Rancher(3).png)

-Create a yaml file policyserver.yaml with below content and save it .
+Create a yaml file `policyserver.yaml` with below content and save it .

 ```
 apiVersion: policies.kubewarden.io/v1alpha2